-Under the National Framework for Protecting Australia's Children 2009-2020, protecting children is everyone's responsibility - parents, communities, governments and business all have a role to play.
+Protecting children is everyone's responsibility - parents, communities, governments and business all have a role to play.
 In Victoria, a joint protocol, Protecting the safety and wellbeing of children and young people, involving the Department of Families, Fairness and Housing (DFFH) Child Protection, the Department of Education and Training (DET), CSEN participating schools and licensed children's services, exists to protect the safety and wellbeing of children and young people.